fallenhitokiri/leeroyci/Readme.md

 ### Configuration
 To set the path for the SQLite database you can use the environment variable `DATABASE_URL`.
 The format is `sqlite3 /path/to/leeory.sqlite3`.

 Once Leeroy is running go to port `8082` in your web browser and click through the setup assistant.
 The user you create will automatically be an administrator.
-If you specify an SSL certificate you have to restart Leeroy after completing the setup.
+If you add an SSL certificate you have to restart Leeroy after completing the setup.

 To configure a repository click on `Admin -> Repository Management -> Add Repository`.
 After adding the repository you can add commands and notifications on the repository detail page you are redirected to.
 The access key needs permissions to update the status of your commits, comment on PRs and close them if you want to use that feature.